cedowens/Helpful_aws-scripts/README.md

 2. check-s3-access.py: This is a threaded python3 script that can take sets of keys and quickly check to identify which buckets that key can actually view into (i.e., a key pair may be able to list a bucket name but may not be able to view inside of that bucket, so this script helps with identifying which buckets a set of keys can actually see into)

 3. assume-role-check.py: This script is intended to be run after discovering that a set of aws credentials have iam list-roles privileges.
 Steps: 1. run aws iam list-roles > output.txt, 2. run aws sts get-caller-identity on the creds and copy the ARN value, 3. python3 assume-role-check.py -a [ARN_value] -f [iam-list-roles-output-file].
 The script will then check which roles are potential candidates for sts assume-role operations.
+IF NO OUTPUT IS RETURNED THEN NO CANDIDATE ROLES FOR STS ASSUME-ROLE WERE FOUND.

 ## Steps